Why is Estate Planning so important:

 Isn’t LegalZoom a cheaper option for a Will?
 Can’t I just do my own Estate Planning?

 Technically, yes and yes.
 However – you spend years and years to save up enough to hopefully leave a little (or a lot) something behind – don’t take a chance that it won’t be valid!
 One simple example – if the will isn’t witnessed and signed properly, the state will throw out the ENTIRE will – not just certain portions, and then your property will pass according to those “default” rules… not your intentions.
 Don’t “go cheap” to save a few dollars and risk leaving your family without the protections you worked so hard to provide.
 Whether you hire our firm or another, be sure to have a qualified attorney review your plan to make sure your wishes are followed.

-4. But won’t an attorney cost an arm and a leg?
+But won’t an Estate Planning Attorney cost an arm and a leg?

 “It depends”.
 In actuality, most attorneys are very reasonably priced on estate planning.
 Our firm offers comprehensive estate planning packages starting at around $800-$1,000/person, depending on the complexity and amount of potential assets to be distributed.

 We do NOT charge you to consult on estate planning – let us meet with you and discuss your situation, and we will let you know what we can do, various options you may have and exactly how much it will cost to complete your package.
 We are a “flat rate” firm when it comes to estate planning.
 If it takes us more time than we estimate to complete your package, there are no additional fees!
 We want you to be 100% satisfied with our work and we will work until you are!

 What do you charge to do Estate Planning?